Coloman (bishop of Győr): Bishop of Győr

 Under Coloman's tenure, the Bishop's Castle of Győr (Püspökvár) was built at the point where the Rába flows into a tributary of the Danube (the Moson Danube).
 The fort became the main residence of the bishops thereafter.
 The gate tower with bastions and a drawbridge is decorated with Coloman's stone-carved and painted coat-of-arms.
 According to historian Csaba László, it is possible that he built his new residence, the inner fortified castle, because of his tense relationship with his half-brother, the reigning monarch.
 During Coloman's episcopate, the Paulines and Franciscans founded their monasteries in Csatka and Szombathely, respectively, both laid in the territory of the diocese of Győr.
 Coloman consecrated the Franciscan church in Kőszeg.
 Coloman donated the tithe of Felsőlasztaj (today Oberloisdorf, Austria) to the Cistercian Klostermarienberg Abbey (Borsmonostor) in perpetuity.
-Coloman permitted the Augustinians to settle down in Pápoc in 1359, where lady Margaret Gelsei had established their cloister, the Priory of Pápoc.
-Thereafter, Coloman mediated in the conflict between the friars and the local parish priest George.
+Coloman permitted the Augustinians to settle down in Pápoc in 1359, where Lady Margaret Gelsei had established their cloister, the Priory of Pápoc.
+Thereafter, Coloman mediated the conflict between the friars and the local parish priest George.
 Coloman created the collegiate chapter of Pápoc in 1365, which was confirmed by Louis I three years later.
 In the following decades, there were various lawsuits over the ownership of landholdings between the collegiate chapter and the Augustinian priory.
 Coloman died sometime after February 1375.
 He was succeeded by John de Surdis.